England and Losing the Lead – A Worrying Trend

 The Netherlands are sitting on an 82.1 percent win rate, with Uruguay on exactly 80 percent.
 Spain, meanwhile, are on 75.9 percent.
 Only one nation has won fewer of the World Cup matches they’ve scored first in than England.
 The Three Lions have won 73.3 percent of those matches — a tenth of a percentage point better than Italy on 73.2 percent.
 The Italians, though European champions, haven’t even qualified for the current World Cup in Qatar.

-Embed from Getty ImagesEngland’s win rate from a winning position therefore means they’ve held onto, regained, or built on their lead in less than three quarters of the time, since 1966.
+England’s win rate from a winning position therefore means they’ve held onto, regained, or built on their lead in less than three quarters of the time, since 1966.
 And their data set (30 leads) is smaller than Italy’s (who have led in 41 games), making it even less impressive.

 It’s a concerning statistic which includes a number of infamous England World Cup matches.
-For example, England were 2–0 up in their 1970 World Cup final as defending champions, but lost to Germany 3–2 after extra time.
+For example, England were 2–0 up in their 1970 World Cup quarter-final as defending champions, but lost to Germany 3–2 after extra time.
 In more recent years, England have lost leads over Brazil in the 2002 quarter-final, Sweden in the group stage in 2006, and Croatia in their semi-final meeting at Russia 2018.

 The data did not consider European Championships or Copa América results.
 However, if it had done, England’s win rate from a winning position would only fall further behind their major rivals.
 In 23 Euros matches when they’ve scored first, England have won only 12 of them — barely half.
 That sees their combined World Cup and Euros percentage plummet to an aggregated 64.2 percent.